AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 ![[Pasted image 20251028110305.png]]

-Because the shadow map is limited by resolution, multiple fragments can sample the same value from the depth map when they're relatively far away from the light source
+Because the shadow map is limited by resolution, multiple fragments can sample the same value from the depth map when they're relatively far away from the light source.
+The image shows the floor where each yellow titled panel represents a single texel of the depth map.
+As you can see, several fragments